Regulatory Proceedings

 Active Proceedings

-View the proceedings LGSEC is actively engaged in and currently monitoring.
-Find descriptions, schedules, and engagement, including submitted comments, for each proceeding.
+View the proceedings LGSEC is actively engaged in.
+Find descriptions and LGSEC engagement, including submitted comments, for each proceeding.
 Click on the proceeding name to expand details.

 Learn More